johanberntsson/ozmoo/README.md

 ## Status

+Update 2022-08-09: Release 11 with support for a scrollback buffer on MEGA65, C64 with REU and C128 with REU.
+Ozmoo also supports smaller REUs now.

 Update 2022-Jun-16: Release 10 with MEGA65 support for sound, unlimited dynamic memory and large stack (the stack mod makes it possible to play some lightweight Inform 7 games).

 Update 2021-Nov-28: Release 9 with support for z1, z2 and z7 games.